Are Code Examples on an Online Q&A Forum Reliable? A Study of API Misuse on Stack Overflow

 ACM Reference

 Zhang, T. et al. 2018.
 Are Code Examples on an Online Q&A Forum Reliable?
 A Study of API Misuse on Stack Overflow.
-ICSE’18: The 40th International Conference on Software Engineering (May 2018).
+Proceedings of the 40th International Conference on Software Engineering, ICSE, Gothenburg, Sweden (2018), 886–896.

 BibTeX Reference